-We rely on organizers to help us draw in participants, so the venue should be big enough to fit the number of people you think will attend.
-Historically, this conference has drawn between 80 to 100 people and we hope to keep growing the conference each year.
+We rely on organizers to help us draw in participants.
+This means the venue should be big enough to fit the number of people you think will attend.
+Historically, this conference has drawn between 80 to 150 people and we hope to keep growing the conference each year.

 Here are some things to keep in mind as you look for a venue, and as you think about the event:

 - Exhibitor space - possibly along hallways, or a separate room

 - Internet (wifi with fast connection for hacking preferred), support for wired connections with network switches would be desired